eflynch/boardzorg/NOTES.md

 ## Ready For Dev

 * Support Leader Capture mechanic
+* Support Kwizatz Haderach
 * Support Special Treachery Cards
 * Support ANY TIME Karama powers
 * Show battle round state
+  * What leaders have been used
+  * What battle powers have been "karamed"
+  * What has been voiced
+  * What has been prescienced
 * Improve widgets for battle round
+  * Battle Plan Selection
+  * Voice Selection
+  * Prescience Selection

 ## In Progress